vikram1221/QIS_Step2/README.md

 # Making Different Portfolios, Backtesting and Visualising

 This project builds the full data pipeline that powers the factor research.
 It downloads S&P 500 tickers and price history, constructs clean price and returns panels, processes fundamental data, and generates both momentum and value signals.
-These signals are then transformed into investable momentum, value, and multi-factor portfolios, all saved as reproducible .parquet files.
+These signals are then transformed into investable momentum, value, and multi-factor portfolios.
 The project also includes an optional interactive Dash dashboard for visualizing cumulative returns, long/short performance, Sharpe ratios, and drawdowns.

 ## Project Workflow — Run in This Exact Order